NixOS: Declarative configuration model

 Changes may be built and activated with the nixos-rebuild command, which evaluates the configuration, builds the necessary derivations, and produces a new system generation.

 Atomic upgrades and rollbacks

 Configurations in Nix are evaluated as pure, declarative expressions.
-Given the same inputs (such as the Nixpkgs revision and configuration files), evaluation is deterministic and produces the same build plan, independent of the machine’s prior state.
+Given the same inputs (such as the Nixpkgs revision and configuration files), evaluation is deterministic and produces the same build plan each time, independent of the machine's prior state.

 Upgrades and configuration changes to NixOS systems are applied transactionally.
 New system generations are activated atomically, so that previous generations are retained and may be rolled back.
 If an upgrade is interrupted (for example, by power failure), the system remains consistent and will boot either the old or the new configuration.
+After an upgrade, the switch to the new generation can be postponed to the next boot or executed immediately, in which case any affected system services are restarted.

 If, after a system update, the new configuration is undesirable, it may be rolled back by switching to a previous generation (nixos-rebuild switch --rollback).
 New generations are automatically added to the system bootloader and may be selected prior to boot.
 Rollbacks are lightweight operations that switch system references to different store paths.